 Fenian Head Centre James Stephens arrived in the US in May 1866.
 He had been on the run from his English prison, then a journey to France.
-Stephens came to the United States to help settle the differences and attempt to unite the O’Mahony and Roberts factions as well as raise money for a upcoming raising.
+Stephens came to the United States to help settle the Fenian faction differences and attempt to unite the O’Mahony and Roberts factions as well as raise money for a upcoming Fenian rising.

-It’s interesting to compare how competing illustrated newspapers from New York covered the same story and included artist sketches for their readers as well as article’s of the event.
+It’s interesting to compare how competing illustrated newspapers from New York covered the same story and included artist sketches for their readers as well as article’s of the same events.

 At this Jones’s Wood rally, there was an estimated 10,000 Irish who turned out to listen to national speeches for action.
-Along with these speeches also came copious amounts of drinks being sold, which helped lubricate the hands to dig into the pockets for donations and purchases of the newly issued Fenian Bonds to fund the Fenian Republic cause.
+Along with these speeches also came copious amounts of alcoholic drinks being sold, which helped lubricate ones hands to dig into the pockets for cash donations and purchases of the newly issued Fenian Bonds to fund the Fenian Republic cause.

 An unusual piece of Fenian history is this newspaper broadside published on May 25th 1870 by an Ontario, Canada newspaper Record and Journal as an Extra.